-This page last updated July 26, 2022.
+This page last updated October 24, 2022.

-We will continue to fully support the masking choices of each family and student, acknowledging that there are still those who are immunocompromised or have other high risk factors that require additional protection while attending school.
+We will continue to fully support the individual masking choices of each family and student, acknowledging that there are those who are immunocompromised or have other high risk factors that require additional protection while attending school.